b-n/awt/docs/design_notes.md

 Routing can be provided by matching the current state of the servers with the incoming request.

 Knowns:
-- The attributes the client request requires
+- The attributes the client requires
 - The available attributes on all servers
 - The current wait time of the request